 The first round consists of two parts: the community vote and the curated vote.
 Anyone with a valid Saatchi Art account is able to participate in the community vote.
 All valid entries will be randomly displayed an equal number of times during the community vote and each work will be voted on a scale of 1 (lowest) to 5 (highest).
 A total of 300 submissions will progress to the next round including:

-A jury, selected by Saatchi Art and led by Rebecca Wilson, Director of the Saatchi Gallery, London, will review the 300 semi-finalists.
+A jury, selected by Saatchi Art and led by Rebecca Wilson, Chief Curator at Saatchi Art, will review the 300 semi-finalists.
 Of those 300:

 A judge selected by Saatchi Art will select the winner and runner-up of our In Glorious Colour.